 What if art was the product of a real physical performance?
-If it was brought to life not by detailed final touches, but rather by the artist's gestures visible on the canvas, the movements of the brushstrokes, and the superimposed textures?
-In short, if feeling, emotion, and spontaneity were more important than convention, regulation and reason?
+If it was brought to life not by detailed final touches, but rather by the artist's gestures visible on the canvas?
+If feeling, emotion, and spontaneity were more important than convention, regulation and reason?

 Welcome to the world of abstract expressionism.

 Often compared to jazz, this avant-garde American movement completely revolutionized the art world in the middle of the 20th century.
 Read on to discover how this school of art has impacted popular contemporary interior trends and styles—and the best way to incorporate it into your décor.

 From daring colour explosions to minimalist impressions, with its sheer range of manifestations and stylistic means, abstract art is anything but monotonous.
 However, non-figurative art is nothing new: abstract drawings can be found across numerous ancient cultures.
 It’s possible to admire Indigenous Australian point paintings or sand drawings without understanding their meaning; or marvel at the lines of Nazca geoglyphs, dated between 800 B.C. and 600 A.D, that only come to life when viewed from above.

 Yet, abstract art was long overshadowed by the ultra-realistic paintings of the Renaissance and those of the following centuries.
 It was only at the beginning of the 20th century that abstract art made its comeback thanks to the emergence of several artistic movements: notably that of abstract expressionism in a post-war United States.
 In the context of the Cold War, abstract expressionism, which is characterized by a total freedom to experiment, is in direct opposition to Soviet socialist realism.
 The movement became viewed by some as a propaganda medium for a free, modern, and liberal America.